prob140/prob140.github.io/logistics.md

 You will need:

 - a laptop or desktop computer with a camera, and a browser such as Chrome or Safari for running Zoom and accessing Jupyterhub, Gradescope, etc.
-- Reliable wifi
+- reliable wifi
-- A smartphone or tablet with a camera
+- a smartphone or tablet with a camera

 If you think you might have difficulties with some of these, please let us know.
 You can apply for [help](https://technology.berkeley.edu/STEP) from campus.